pmuir/ngx-base/README.md

 ## Continuous Delivery & Semantic Relases

-In ngx-fabric8-wit we use the [semantic-release plugin](https://github.com/semantic-release/semantic-release).
+In ngx-base we use the [semantic-release plugin](https://github.com/semantic-release/semantic-release).
 That means that all you have to do is use the AngularJS Commit Message Conventions (documented below).
 Once the PR is merged, a new release will be automatically published to npmjs.com and a release tag created on github.
 The version will be updated following semantic versionning rules.